NeutrinoLiu/centralized_smart_dashboard/README.md

+this branch is for Unit Testing of backend

 # Centralized Smart Dashboard
 Centralized Smart Dashboard developed for the rover of Wisconsin Robotics team.
 Iteration number 1 for COMPSCI 506: Software Engineer.